campbe13/docker-ecq2020/README.md

 my dockerfiles & scripts & instructions here, proofs of concept and basis for lectures / labs

-See [docker command reference](DOCKERCMDS.md) for some notes on using docker commands
+See [docker command reference](DOCKERCMDS.md) for some notes on using docker commands TODO, see [docker-compose command reference](DOCKERCOMPOSECMDS.md)  for some notes on using docker commands

 The following are in order of least to more complex